astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 $ astro dev init
 ```

-This will generate some files in the directory:
+This will generate the following files:

 ```py
 .